How to Get Involved

 Volunteer for a Committee

 The Society’s numerous committees and working groups are responsible for developing and maintaining the programs and policies that support the Society’s mission.
-The Society recruits committee members through a formal “Call for Volunteers” held in the fall each year.
+The Society recruits committee members through a formal “Call for Volunteers” held in the fall/winter each year.

 Earn Certification / Accreditation